 After the mid-day sun, I was picked by a private car provided by the Panbright travel service in Brunei.
-In fact, they organised this tour for me with the help of Tradie Brunei.
+In fact, they organized this tour for me with the help of Tradie Brunei.

 We arrived at the pier and waited for the small boat to take us across the water to the Ulu Temburong National Park.
 The guide from pan right introduced me to a travel guide from Trandie Brunei and told me he will look after me from here on and said he will pick me up again tomorrow at the same pier.

-After waiting for around 30 minutes, we hop on board of the small speedboat.
+After waiting for around 30 minutes, we hop onboard the small speedboat.

 It was something I had never seen before.
 The entrance to the boat was from what looked like a window!
 You take stairs down the boat and the benches offer seats for about 20 people.
 I noticed there was no sign of life vests!